kaaengine/kaa/docs/reference/transitions.rst

 You can of course implement all this, by having a set of boolean flags, time trackers, etc. and use all those helper variables to manually change the desired properties of your nodes from within the update() method.
 But there is an easier way: the mechanism is called Transitions.
-A single Transition object is a recipe of how a given property of a Node (position, scale, rotation, color, etc.) should change over time.
+A single Transition object is a recipe of how a given property of a Node (position, scale, rotation, color, sprite, etc.) should change over time.
 Transition can be played once, given number of times or in a loop.
 You can also chains transitions to run one after another or in parallel.

+Transitions are the primary way of creating animations.
+Since animation is nothing else than just changing Node's sprite over time, the transition mechanism comes useful for that purpose.

 Common transition parameters
 ----------------------------